-\textbf{Markov in the restricted sense}: In the following, we consider centered stationary GPs which are fully characterized by a translation invariant covariance kernel $k(t, s) = k(\tau)$ where $\tau = \abs{t - s}$.
-The most well known example of a Markovian GP is the Ornstein-Uhlenbeck (OU) process, with kernel $k(\tau) = \sigma^2 \exp(-\mu\tau)$~\cite{stein_interpolation_textbook}.
+In the following, we consider univariate centered stationary GPs which are fully characterized by a translation invariant covariance kernel $k(t, s) = k(\tau)$ where $\tau = \abs{t - s}$.
+One of the simplest examples of a Markovian GP is the Ornstein-Uhlenbeck (OU) process, with kernel $k(\tau) = \sigma^2 \exp(-\mu\tau)$~\citep{stein_interpolation_textbook}.
 As we will see, it is \textit{how} one defines a Markov property for GPs that allows for greater insight into their behavior.
 In this case, the OU process possesses the simplest Markov property in that, $p(f(t) \mid \bm{\sigma}(f(s)); s < t) = p(f(t) \mid f(s))$, where $\bm{\sigma}(f(s))$\footnote{rigorously, $\bm{\sigma}(f(s))$ is the filtration of the process up until time $s$.} represents all information known about the process up to time $s$.
-The fact the OU process is Markov is easily identified by writing down its corresponding SDE and associated solution
+The fact the OU process is Markov is easily identified by writing down its corresponding SDE and associated solution:

-where $\WienerProcess(u)$ is the Wiener process (Brownian motion).
-Note that the solution, which is a Gaussian process, depends only on $f(s)$ given farther history $f(u), \, \forall u < s$~\cite{Jazwinski2007-yx}.
+where $\WienerProcess(u)$ is the Wiener process (Brownian motion) ~\citep{hida_gp_book,oksendal_sde_intro_text,sarkka_applied_sdes_text}.
+Note that the solution, which is a Gaussian process, depends only on the most recent known value $f(s)$ and not on the farther history $f(u), \, \forall u < s$~\citep{Jazwinski2007-yx}.
 Now, it is easy to determine that the conditional distribution, $f(t) \mid f(s)$,

-Though this example is simple, it is pedagogical in that we can view the kernel not only as a function that tells us the covariance of the process between two time points, but as the \textbf{\textit{operator}} which propagates the process forward in time.
-However, the OU process is not a very interesting GP -- it is mean square differentiable nowhere, thus its sample functions are very rough~\cite{Jazwinski2007-yx,stein_interpolation_textbook}.
-This leads us to P. Levy's definition of $N$-ple Markov in the \textit{restricted sense}, extending the Markov property to GPs of higher order differentiability~\cite{levy_canonical_gps,levy_wiener_random_functions_1951,hida_gp_book}. \begin{definition}[$N$-ple Markov in the restricted sense] A GP, $f(t)$, is called $N$-ple Markov in the restricted sense if it is exactly $N-1$ times differentiable in mean square and
+In this pedagogical example, we can view the kernel not only as a covariance function, but also as the \textbf{\textit{operator}} which propagates the process forward in time.
+That said, the OU process has undesirable limitations -- it is mean square differentiable nowhere, thus its sample functions are very rough~\citep{Jazwinski2007-yx,stein_interpolation_textbook,levy_canonical_gps}.
+This leads us to P. Levy's definition of $N$-ple Markov in the \textit{restricted sense}, extending the Markov property to GPs of higher order differentiability~\citep{,levy_wiener_random_functions_1951,hida_gp_book}.